themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 Great!
 Now, let’s look it our last two filters `userAuthenticatedBetaTester` and `userAuthenticatedAdmin`.
 Both of these filter functions are identical except for the type of user we’re testing for and where we’re sending them.
 Let’s review our `userAuthenticatedBetaTester` filter and then assume the same process for our `userAuthenticatedAdmin` filter.

 Here, we introduce a new method `Roles.userIsInRole(loggedInUser, ['tester’])` set to a variable of `isBetaTester`.
-This method is provided by the `alanning:roles` package that we installed at the beginning of the recipe.
+This method is provided by the roles package that we installed at the beginning of the recipe.

 This method takes our `loggedInUser` variable (set to `Meteor.user()`) and tests it against a single value array `[‘tester’]`.

-When it runs, this method says “look at the current user and see if they have a role of ‘tester’ applied to their account.”
+When it runs, this method says “look at the current user and see if they have a role of 'tester' applied to their account.”
 In this instance, if the answer is “yes,” we send the user to our `/dashboard` route.

 We’re doing the same thing in our last filter instead testing for an `admin` user type and sending any user that’s a positive match to `/invites`.